RasmusBruhn/termite-dmg/README.md

 # Changelog

+## 0.2.0

 ## 0.1.1

 - Fixed bug where the namespace was not added to data types in the parsing code when those data types were custom types stopping the c++ code from compiling.
 - Fixed bug where if a struct field was called x then it could not compile.
-- Fixed bug where ContrainedType fields in structs with default values could not compile.
+- Fixed bug where ConstrainedType fields in structs with default values could not compile.